rrd108/rBruteForce/README.md

 # Documentation

-rBruteForce bans IP-s on unsuccessful login or any other method.
+rBruteForce bans IP-s on unsuccessful login, or on any other method.

 ## Usage

-As this plugin is a component you should add it to your `Controller`'s $components array.
+As this plugin is a component you should add it to your `Controller`'s `$components` array.

 ```php
 class UsersController extends AppController {